DETAILED ACTION

 However, it is noted that Zheng as modified does not teach:

-but which would have been obvious to include, such that Zheng as modified teaches: wherein a wavelength average difference of a test region of the display that is overlapped with at least two adjacent pixel regions of the multiple pixel regions is smaller than or equal to two nanometers, and a size of the test region is the same as a size of each pixel region, since it would have been within the general skill of one of ordinary skill in the art to select features on the basis of their suitability for the intended use to test luminance and chromaticity of display lighting units and improve luminance and chromaticity uniformity by using light units with color deviation not easily recognized by a user.
+but which would have been obvious to include, such that Zheng as modified teaches: wherein a wavelength average difference of all lighting units within a test region of the display that is overlapped with at least two adjacent pixel regions of the multiple pixel regions is smaller than or equal to two nanometers, and a size of the test region is the same as a size of each pixel region, since it would have been within the general skill of one of ordinary skill in the art to select features on the basis of their suitability for the intended use to test luminance and chromaticity of display lighting units and improve luminance and chromaticity uniformity by using light units with color deviation not easily recognized by a user.
 (Specification of the instant application: see “[0002]… Human vision is sensitive to color; if the wavelength difference between the adjacent light emitting diodes with the same color reaches 1~2 nanometers, the wavelength difference is easily recognized and the image uniformity is destroyed accordingly….”).

 Regarding claim 16, Zheng as modified teaches: